sodadata/docs/soda-cl/custom-check-examples.md

 <details>
     <summary style="color:#00BC7E">Explain the SQL</summary>
     <ul>
         <li>First, the <code>duplicated_records</code> <a href="https://en.wikipedia.org/wiki/Hierarchical_and_recursive_queries_in_SQL#Common_table_expression" target="_blank">common table expression (CTE)</a> lists all of the IDs that appear more than once in a dataset, allowing for a pattern that asserts uniqueness using more than one column.
-The template uses two columns but you can add as many as you need.
+The example uses two columns but you can add as many as you need.
 If you add more, be sure to add them to the join at the end of the query.</li>
         <li>Next, it joins the <code>duplicated_records</code> back to the dataset itself so that it can identify and send the failed rows for those duplicate IDs to Soda Cloud. </li>
     </ul>
 </details>